kihyunee/genomics_tutorial_repo/1_assembly_session.md

 kingfisher -r {YOUR_RUN_ACCESSION} -m ena-ascp ena-ftp aws-http prefetch kingfisher -r {YOUR_RUN_ACCESSION} -m ena-ascp ena-ftp aws-http prefetch

 # {YOUR_RUN_ACCESSION} should be replaced with the run accessions of the isolate that you picked.
-For example if you picked A. baumannii Cl415,
+# For example if you picked A. baumannii Cl415,
 kingfisher -r SRR14534402 -m ena-ascp ena-ftp aws-http prefetch kingfisher -r SRR14534401 -m ena-ascp ena-ftp aws-http prefetch

+# If what you downloaded remain gzipped (file name ends with .gz) then extract them for the ease of downstream scripts
+gzip -d *.fastq.gz

 ```